jackkershaw/fare-free-london/README.md

 - Added a sign up form to the site.
 Since I was on a tight deadline from the client, I used a similar approach to the form on my [Right to the City project](https://github.com/jones58/right-to-city).
 - Add back to top button, again taken from my [Right to the City project](https://github.com/jones58/right-to-city).
 I then edited the component as needed for this project.
 - Added get involved button to the footer to drive traffic to the get involved page.
 I put it here because I wanted people to see it after scrolling to bottom.
+- Added deploy hooks using Vercel and WP Webhooks - a Wordpress plugin.
+This means the site gets rebuilt when posts are created, updated or deleted on Wordpress.
+This provided a quick and easy way to trigger a site rebuild, without worrying about authentication or API routes.

 ## Debugging